ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/receivables-how-reconcile-payments-cannot-apply-auto.md

 Platby, které nelze vyrovnat se mohou na řádcích deníku odsouhlasení zobrazít následujícími způsoby:

 * The value in the **Difference** field is equal to the value in the **Transaction Amount** field, which indicates that no part of the payment can be applied to a related open customer, vendor, or bank account ledger entry.
-* The value in the **Difference** field is lower than the value in the **Transaction Amount** field, which indicates that a part of the payment can be applied to a related open customer, vendor, or bank account ledger entry.
+* Hodnota v poli **Rozdíl** je menší než hodnota v poli <x3/>Částka transakce<x4/> což znamená, že část platby může být vyrovnaná se související otevřenou položkou zákazníka, dodavatele nebo bankovního účtu.
 Zbývající část platby nelze vyrovnat a musí být odsouhlasena ručně pomocí přímého účtování na účet.

 To reconcile such payments, you can choose the **Transfer Difference to Account** action and then specify to which account the amount in the **Difference** field will be posted when you post the payment reconciliation journal.
 You can do this either from the **Payment Reconciliation Journal** page or from the **Payment Application Review** page that you open by choosing the value in the **Match Confidence** field or by choosing the **Difference** field.